dmorse/pscfpp/README.md

 The new program can read and write the same file formats for representing a field in terms of symmetry-adapted basis functions as those used by the PSCF Fortran program, and provides very similar perfomance.
 The new code does, however, still lack a few features of the original Fortran code.
 Currently, the most important missing features are the absence of the "sweep" continuation feature and the lack of specialized code to simulate point-particle solvents.
-The CPU programs for solving 1, 2 and 3 dimensionally periodic structures are named pscf_pc1d, pscf_pc2d and pscf_pc3d, respectively.
+The CPU programs for solving 1, 2 and 3 dimensionally periodic structures are named pscf_pc1d, pscf_pc2d and pscf_pc3d, respectively, where "pc" stands for "periodic CPU".

 The GPU-accelerated pseudo-spectral solver for periodic structures is based on the same algorithms as CPU pseudo-spectral solver, but is